SAP-samples/btp-secure-development/exercises/ex0/README.md

   <img src="images/sap-hana-database-instance.png" alt="SAP HANA Database Instance" width="900"/>
   <br><small>SAP HANA Database instance successfully created</small>
 </p>

+⚠️ **Note:**
+Be sure to save and bookmark the URL for the SAP HANA Cloud Central console.
+You will need it to start and stop your SAP HANA database instance.

 ## Step 5.
 Launch SAP BAS, Import Project, and Deploy to Cloud Foundry
 ### Oveview